 There are many fantastic edible marijuana recipes out there.
 Experiment and see which you prefer.

 Medical Marijuana Tea

 Cannabis tea is a great choice for those who like their medicine in liquid form.
 Strength varies depending on the strain used and how it’s made.
 Multiple tea recipes exist, so experimentation is required.

-Hash is illegal in most states, but if you can buy this at a dispensary it would be in oil or wax form.
-Hash is distilled THC resin, meaning that less is required to get high.
+Cannabis concentrates are illegal in most states, but if you can buy this at a dispensary it would be in oil or wax form.

-Smoking hash is called “dabbing,” where you would heat up the wax in a water-based bong and then inhale it.
+The predominant process for consuming cannabis extracts is called “dabbing,” which involves applying to concentrate to a heater surface and inhaling the resulting vapor.
 Here’s a dabbing guide for those interested, but we wouldn’t suggest this for a first-time marijuana user.